Sarah Bolander, DMSc, MMS, PA-C, DFAAPA

 Music therapy is the clinical use of music to provide a nonpharmacological treatment model for various disorders.
 Diseases such as Alzheimer’s disease (AD), dementia, and autism spectrum disorder (ASD) use music therapy as a treatment option.
 ASD is a common neurodevelopmental disorder.
 A defining characteristic of ASD is the lack of communication skills, which are essential for all individuals to interact within their communities.
 Intensive, personalized early intervention is recommended for children with ASD.
 Early therapeutic interventions aim to teach children with ASD the skills needed to thrive in their home, school, and community environment.
 Studies using music therapy have positively impacted autistic children's social communication, language development, emotional engagement, and social behavior.
 Music therapy can be a positive resource for most autistic children to gain the social communication skills needed.

 Rocha CA. Improvement of Social Communication Skills in Autistic Children through Music Therapy.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.